-8.3.
+9.3.
 Privacy

-In accordance with the grant agreement general conditions, all FaRS service providers must comply with their obligations under the Privacy Act 1988 (Privacy Act).
+In accordance with the grant agreement general conditions, all BBF services must comply with their obligations under the Privacy Act 1988 (Privacy Act).

-8.4.
+9.4.
 Grant Recipient Portal

 The Grant Recipient Portal is a platform where grant recipients interact with the department's systems and services to self-manage their grant information.
 The Portal has been designed to make grant management simple and easy.
 The Portal allows grant recipients to: